AIR-SEA RESCUE BOATS

 All ASR Boats were painted with a black hull on the sides with dark red below the water line and a white water line if needed.
 The decks, all superstructure sides and roof were painted yellow.

-In 1946 a proposal was announced to transfer 15 ASR Boats to the RAAF at the stage 19 boats had been commissioned.
+In 1946 a proposal was announced to transfer 15 ASR Boats to the RAAF.
+At the stage 19 boats had been commissioned.
+One boat Air Mist had been wrecked by that time.
 13 ASR Boats were finally transferred to the RAAF in about 1949.
 After WW2 the remaining RAN boats were redesignated as Search and Rescue vessels.

 This page first produced 23 February 2008